Substance Abuse Resources in Silver Spring Drug Rehab, Alcohol Rehab & Detox

 Silver Spring Drug & Alcohol Rehab, Detox & Treatment Resources

 Silver Spring, Maryland is a charming community near the border of Washington DC.
-The city has a great mixture of small town neighborhoods and city areas full of shopping, restaurants, events and more.
-The southernmost portion of Silver Spring borders Washington DC.
+The city has a great mixture of small-town neighborhoods and city areas full of shopping, restaurants, events and more.
 It is a major business hub, housing over 7 million square feet of office space.
 Silver Spring is a charming area with a wide variety of things to see and do.

 Maryland has seen a noticeable increase in substance abuse and overdoses over the past 10 years.
 Since 2007, the number of citizens who overdosed on drugs or alcohol has more than doubled.
 Statistics like these can leave many feeling hopeless, but those suffering from drug or alcohol addictions don’t have to feel that way.
 Help is available, and with proper treatment, recovery is possible.